wso2/choreo-samples/websocket-chat-app/readme.md

 The repository is organized into distinct sections:

 - **Backend**: Contains the backend microservice that handles application logic, user management, and WebSocket connections.
-- **Frontend**: (Coming Soon) A React web frontend that will provide a user-friendly interface for interacting with the chat application.
+- **Frontend**: A React web frontend that will provide a user-friendly interface for interacting with the chat application.

 > **Note**: The frontend will be developed to showcase how users can connect to the backend, manage chat rooms, and send messages seamlessly.